StephonT/password-generator/README.md

 # Purpose

 The purpose of this project is to generate a random password based off of a set characters that a user is prompted to choose from.
 These characters include lowercase and uppercase letters, numbers, special characters, and/or all characters. <br>
 Once the user presses the "Generate Password" button, a series of prompts begin to guide the user in generating their random characterized password.
-The first prompt is asking the user to choose a number between 8 and 128.
-Once the user chooses the number between 8 and 128, another prompt appears and asks the user to choose which set of characters they would like for their password to be made up of.
-Once the user chooses the character, a password is generated for the user.<br>
+The first prompt is asking the user to enter a number between 8 and 128.
+Once the user chooses the number between 8 and 128, a series of prompts asks the user if they would like lowercase, uppercase, numbers, or special characters generated in their password.
+They have the option to include whichever character they desire. <br>
-Starter code such as HTML, CSS, and some Javascript was provided by the Rutgers University Bootcamp, however, I had to provide Javascript code in order to get the password to generate a randomized password.
+Starter code such as HTML, CSS, and some Javascript was provided by the Rutgers University Bootcamp, however, I had to write Javascript code in order to get the password to generate once the button was pressed.
+Please see the link below to test out my Password Generator.

 ## Website URL
 https://stephont.github.io/password-generator/